-- 1. First Violation: Warning, after school detentions, After School Behavior Program (ASBP), Saturday School and/or up to ten (10) days suspension, with possible request for expulsion, parent conference, file complaint with police, seek recovery of damages through court of competent jurisdiction. - 2.
-Second Violation: Up to ten (10) days suspension and/or possible recommendation for expulsion, file complaint with police, seek recovery of damages through court of competent jurisdiction.
+- First Violation: Warning, after school detentions, After School Behavior Program (ASBP), Saturday School, or up to ten (10 days) suspension contingent upon the severity of the infraction, with possible request for expulsion and/or notification of police, if appropriate. - 2.
+Second Violation: Up to ten (10) days suspension and/or possible recommendation for expulsion.
+Notification of police.

-K. False Identification:
+L. False Identification: